-The cost is about \$2.5 million per year, less than one tenth of a percent of the budget allocation for primary and secondary education.
+National monitoring is funded by the Ministry of Education, and organised by the Educational Assessment Research Unit at the University of Otago, under the direction of Associate Professor Terry Crooks and Lester Flockton.
+The contract currently runs until 2007.
+The cost is about \$3 million per year, less than one tenth of a percent of the budget allocation for primary and secondary education.
 Almost half of the funding is used to pay for the time and expenses of the teachers who assist with the assessments as task developers, teacher administrators or markers.

-Reviews by international scholars
+Reviews by International Scholars